Dfria/HR-Dashboard-RWFD/README.md

 * What is the distribution of employees by education field? 📊

 ### Data Source 📝
 The original data for this project is data.world's Real World, Fake Data HR Dataset, which is stored in an Excel sheet.
-The link to the original dataset can be found here.
+The link to the original dataset can be found [here](https://sonsofhierarchies.com/2023/02/07/rwfd-season-2-part-5-diversity-dashboard/)

 ### Dashboard Preview 👀
 Check out the interactive HR dashboard here.
 This dashboard provides a visually appealing and user-friendly interface to explore the key metrics and insights of the RWFD dataset.